WesleyAC/notebook/entries/1594954935-writing-substrates.md

 ### [Recurse Center Zulip](https://www.recurse.com/blog/112-how-rc-uses-zulip)

-The Recurse Centers Zulip chat instance has lots of stream that I like, but I have a particular affinity for `#consciousness`,
+The Recurse Centers Zulip chat instance has lots of streams that I like, but I have a particular affinity for `#consciousness`,
 @sidenote: The "stream of consciousness," get it?
 It's very funny :) where every person has their own thread for talking about whatever's on their mind.
-There's a sort of community, where people will respond to each others posts, but the community is small and nice enough that feels good.
+There's a sort of community, where people will respond to each other's posts, but the community is small and nice enough that feels good.

 </section>
 <section>